andresgomezfrr/prozzie/README.md

 # prozzie

 The prozzie works using docker-compose.
 The prozzie allows us to send data to Wizzie Cloud.
-It does the authentication, back-pressure, data encryption and data persistent.
+It does the authentication, back-pressure, data encryption and data persistence.

-### Installation
+## Installation

-#### Automatic Installation
+### Automatic Installation

 Use the setup script that is inside the setup folder.

-#### Manual Installation
+### Manual Installation

 1. Clone